Introduction to the Froude Number

-The Froude Number is a dimensionless parameter measuring of the ratio of the inertia force on a element of fluid to the weight of the fluid element - the inertial force divided by gravitational force.
+The Froude Number is a dimensionless parameter measuring the ratio of the inertia force on a element of fluid - to the weight of the fluid element, the inertial force divided by gravitational force.

 The Froude Number can be expressed as